zakuro-ai/asr/README.md

 This repository offers a clean code version of the original repository from SeanNaren with classes and modular components (eg trainers, models, loggers...).

-I have added a configuration the manage the parameters set in the model.
+I have added a configuration file to manage the parameters set in the model.
 You will also find a pretrained model in japanese performing a `CER = 34` on JSUT test set .

 ## Overview
 ## ASRDeepspeech modules